 A first impression is a dominant factor in shaping perception.
 A hilarious doormat begins that process even before eye contact is made.
 Help them ingratiate themselves with party guests, traveling salesmen, Jehovah’s Witnesses, and whoever else happens to stumble upon their threshold.
 A little personality never hurt anyone.

 Houses are great, but they don’t run themselves.
 There’s a million and one ways to ruin your property value, break important stuff, and blow yourself up.
-Not to mention all of the frustration involved in not understanding stuff your dumbass next door neighbor takes for granted.
 Don’t let someone you care about go blindly into that beautiful new death trap.

 The government has been working for years to create light bulbs that will burn eternally, by entrapping the souls of orphans in small glass domes.
 Until they have the glitches ironed out, a set of 20-year light bulbs should bridge the gap just fine.
 Don’t worry, they’re still working on it.